kennethdean2010/tutorials/HOW-TO-automated-software-deployment/README.md

 ##Putting It All Together

-Now that we have all of the necessary components in place for our automated software deployment, let's take a look at how we would use them in practice.
+Now that we have all of the necessary components in place for our automated software deployment infrastructure, let's take a look at how we would put them all together and use them in practice.